 Walking at a steady state can get boring, and it also limits the calories you can burn.
 Adding in intervals can burn more calories during and after your workout by increasing your excess post-exercise oxygen consumption.

-There’s no wrong way to do interval training.
+Interval training can vary in many ways.
 You can increase your pace for a certain number of minutes or a certain distance.
-For example, pick a landmark in the distance, like a stop sign, and walk at a faster pace where talking becomes difficult until you get to it.
+For example, pick a landmark in the distance, like a light post or speed limit sign, and walk at a brisker pace where talking becomes difficult until you get to it.
 Then, keep alternating that way between easy and harder efforts.
-Or, you could walk with exaggerated arm movements, like holding your hands overhead, until you get to the landmark.

 The Bottom Line

 If you haven’t tried power walking or speed walking, now is the time to give this low-impact, effective exercise a try.
 This go-anywhere exercise is great for all fitness levels.
 The reduced risks of joint deterioration and injury make it more appealing to most age groups.

 If you want to stay fit, become fit, or get back at getting fit, adding this movement to your exercise regime today will be a great investment in your body!

 |||^||Dr. Andrew Weil: The Pros and Cons of Running|

 |||^||JAMA Intern Med: Prospective Associations of Daily Step Counts and Intensity With Cancer and Cardiovascular Disease Incidence and Mortality and All-Cause Mortality|

 |||^||Mayo Clinic: Walking: Trim your waistline, improve your health|